 Thames river bus services are popular with commuters and visitors to London.
 Get on board a River Thames bus service for a fast, frequent mode of transport.
 Most boats have refreshments.
 You can see London's famous landmarks from the water.
-However, unlike river tours, they generally do not offer a commentary.
+Unlike river tours, they generally do not offer a commentary, but you can dowload the visitor app in:flow for free, and transform your smartphone into a useful and interesting audioguide.
+This service, along with the fast and efficient links to major London locations along the Thames, makes river buses a great choice for commuters and visitors alike.

 River Bus Stops